 While the 12 week CSEWB Program focuses on strengthening the social and emotional well-being (SEWB) of individuals, the twelve-month community SEWB program focuses on strengthening the SEWB of families and the community and will involve a number of activities that have a community-wide focus.

 Part of the Program involves community relationship building where Facilitators will contact other services and providers to enlist their support and involvement in the Program.

-Click here to download a flyer for the current CSEWB Program being delivered at Langford Aboriginal Association in 2019 and 2020.
+Click here to download a flyer for the current CSEWB Program being delivered at Langford Aboriginal Association in 2020.